 Field capture: Instead of handwritten notes, the surveyor completes a structured mobile checklist on their mobile device as they inspect each system.
 Defect classifications are selected at the point of finding (Category A/B/C picker appears on screen when a Fail is logged).
 Photographs are taken within the app and attached directly to the relevant checklist item — no sorting required.
 Voice notes are dictated hands-free for detailed findings — the surveyor can describe complex defects while their hands remain free to hold a torch or measure.
 The checklist is complete when the inspection is complete — nothing to transcribe.

 Automated report draft: Back at the desk (or on the drive home), the surveyor opens the web portal and initiates report generation.
-The draft — drawing from the structured checklist, voice notes, and your classifications — produces a complete report in 2–4 minutes.
-The defect schedule is pre-populated with your categorisations.
+The draft — drawing from the structured checklist, voice notes, and the surveyor's classifications — produces a complete report in 2–4 minutes.
+The defect schedule is pre-populated with the categorisations already entered.
 The narrative sections are structured around the vessel's actual findings.
 Photographs are embedded and cross-referenced.

-Review and approval: The surveyor reads through the draft, adjusts language, confirms every finding is accurately described, and verifies the categorisations you entered during the inspection.
+Review and approval: The surveyor reads through the draft, adjusts language, confirms every finding is accurately described, and verifies the categorisations entered during the inspection.
 This takes 60–90 minutes for a competent review of a typical 35–40ft pre-purchase survey.
-Do not rush this stage — every finding in the report carries your professional signature and potential liability.
-As you become familiar with the system's output style, review times may improve, but budget at least an hour.
+Do not rush this stage: every finding in the report carries the surveyor's professional signature and potential liability.
+As familiarity with the system's output style grows, review times may improve, but budget at least an hour.

 Total time per survey: 6.5–7.5 hours (inspection + 1.5–2 hours desk).